EU Council votes unanimously for MiCA legislation

 Der Rat für Wirtschaft und Finanzen der Europäischen Union hat sich in einem Abstimmungsprozess am 16.
 Mai 2023 einstimmig für die Regulierung der Märkte für Krypto-Assets (MiCA) ausgesprochen.
 Die Finanzminister der 27 Mitgliedsstaaten stimmten dem MiCA-Gesetz zu, einschließlich Änderungen mehrerer Regeln im Zusammenhang mit der neuen Kryptogesetzgebung.
 EU-Rat stimmt MiCA-Gesetz zu Die Zustimmung des EU-Rates erfolgt weniger als einen Monat, nachdem das Parlament der Europäischen Union den MiCA-Gesetzentwurf angenommen hat.
 Am 20.
 April stimmten die EU-Gesetzgeber mit 517 zu 38 Stimmen für die neue Krypto-Lizenzierungsrichtlinie.
 Die neue Gesetzgebung, die umfassende Regulierungsrichtlinien für Krypto-Assets und damit verbundene Dienstleistungen in der gesamten …

-EU Council votes unanimously for mica legislation
+EU Council votes unanimously for MiCA legislation

-mica will go live in 2025
+MiCA will go live in 2025

 .